astashov/liftosaur/blog/docs/index.md

 Bench Press / 3x8 / progress: lp(5lb)
 {% endplannercode %}

-That would increase the weight after each susccessful finishing of 3 sets x 8 reps by 5lb.
+That would increase the weight after each successful completion of 3 sets x 8 reps by 5lb.
 You only need to add it to one of the days in your program per exercise, no need to repeat it week over week or day over day.
 It will be applied to all such exercises in a program.
 You may disable progression for specific days or weeks via `progress: none` section - for example if that's a deload week.
 For example:

 {% plannercode %}